Last updated on January 29th, 2024 at 04:08 pm

 Tailwind – Since a tailwind decreases the amount of air flowing around the disc, a disc becomes more overstable.
 That makes an understable disc easier to throw.
 Overstable discs would just make a hard left turn, but an understable disc can still have a long flight.

-Late turn to the right – thrown with a little hyzer, an understable disc can slowly roll into an anhyzer angle and turn to the right later in the flight.
-That might be a useful tool to use if you don’t have an effective forehand shot.
+Late turn to the right – Thrown with slight hyzer, an understable disc can transition into an anhyzer angle, producing a rightward turn later in the flight.
+This technique can be valuable if you lack an effective forehand shot.

 Uphill shot – Since an uphill throw uses more energy to gain in elevation, the disc will slow down faster and start to fade earlier.
 Throwing an understable disc gives the disc a longer flight before it starts to fade.

 Headwind vs Tailwind – I’ve heard numerous people ask if they should throw an understable or an overstable disc in a headwind/tailwind.
 The easiest way to remember which is which, is to think about the throw from the perspective of the disc.
-If you are throwing the disc at 60 mph, and are throwing into a 20 mph headwind, from the perspective of the disc you are throwing 80 mph.
+If you throw the disc at 60 mph into a 20 mph headwind, from the disc’s perspective, it’s traveling at 80 mph.
 An overstable disc will fight the extra speed better than an understable disc.
 An understable disc will turn even more than usual in a headwind.

 Conversely, a tailwind in the above scenario would mean your effective speed of the disc would be 40 mph.
-An overstable disc thrown at that speed would starting fading very quickly, while an understable disc would fly just fine at that speed, making it the disc of choice in a tailwind.
+At that speed, an overstable disc fades quickly, while an understable disc remains stable, making it the preferred choice in a tailwind.

 Some examples of overstable discs include: